Piano music of Gabriel Fauré: 2. Allegro molto

+3. Andante moderato

 The final piece of the set, in A♭ major, is a serene andante, with a flowing tune in the Mendelssohnian style.
 After gentle variation, it equally gently fades to silence at the end.

 Ballade in F♯ major, Op.
 19

-The Ballade, dedicated to Camille Saint-Saëns, dates from 1877, and is considered one of the three masterpieces of his youth, along with the first violin sonata and the first piano quartet.
+The Ballade, dedicated to Camille Saint-Saëns, dates from 1877, and is considered one of the three masterpieces of his youth, along with Violin Sonata No. 1 and the Piano Quartet No. 1.
 It is one of Fauré's most substantial works for solo piano, but is better known in a version for piano and orchestra that he made in 1881 at Liszt's suggestion.
 Playing for a little over 14 minutes, it is second in length only to the Thème et variations.
 Fauré first conceived the music as a set of individual pieces, but then decided to make them into a single work by carrying the main theme of each section over into the following section as a secondary theme.
 The work opens with the F♯ major theme, an andante cantabile, which is followed by a faster section, marked allegro moderato, in E♭ minor.
 The third section is an andante introducing a third theme.
 In the last section, an allegro, a return of the second theme brings the work to a conclusion in which Nectoux comments, the treble sings with particular delicacy.

 Marcel Proust knew Fauré, and the Ballade is thought to have been the inspiration for the sonata by Proust's character Vinteuil that haunts Swann in In Search of Lost Time.
 Debussy, reviewing an early performance of the Ballade, compared the music with the attractive soloist, straightening her shoulder-straps during the performance: "I don't know why, but I somehow associated the charm of these gestures with the music of Fauré himself.
 The play of fleeting curves that is its essence can be compared to the movements of a beautiful woman without either suffering from the comparison."
 Morrison describes the Ballade as "a reminder of halcyon, half-remembered summer days and bird-haunted forests".